CPaladiya/Chirag-Paladiya/README.md

 + [Rough Road To My Calling](#Rough-Road-To-My-Calling)

 ## What Am I Currently Working On?
-+ Developing my own Algorithm <code>Multiple Line Of Sights : MLOS</code> that superseeds <code> A-Star Path Search</code> Algorithm.
++ Developing my own Algorithm <code>Multiple Line Of Sights : MLOS</code> that supersedes <code> A-Star Path Search</code> Algorithm.
 I plan to make GUI project to showcase my algorithm.
-+ Preparing for coding interviews to join ambitious and talented team as a ***Junior C++ Developer***, whoes mission and vision aligns with mine.
++ Preparing for coding interviews to join ambitious and talented team as a ***Junior C++ Developer***, whose mission and vision aligns with mine.

 ## My Mission and Vision In Life

 + :dart::earth_asia: My Mission :
-> Creating engineering solutions, software systems and products that are environmently optimal, robust, sturdy, inherently intiutive to use and beautiful to look at with larger than life character to it!</br>
+> Creating engineering solutions, software systems and products that are environmentally optimal, robust, sturdy, inherently intuitive to use and beautiful to look at with larger than life character to it!</br>
 + :dart::checkered_flag: My Vision :
 > I want to leave behind a better and a sentient world than I know as it is today.
 Through my work and attitude towards life, I want to positively influence people I am surrounded with and those who rely on the products that I help create.
 I believe in looking at bigger picture, doing good and pouring my heart and soul into my creations!</br>